Published: February 15th 2011August 6th 2010

 Leaving it at that I managed to move the conversation on, realising that the lack of an actual kit would probably ensure it never came to pass, something of a relief as frankly these days I could barely even remember which end of the stick to hold.

-Anyway, this brief conversation was years ago now, and I’d almost managed to blank it from my mind, quietly confident that Brian would have forgotten all about it too.
+Anyway, this brief conversation was years ago now, and I’d almost managed to blank it from my mind, quietly confident that Brian would have forgotten all about it

-the pre-requisites for becoming an Oral Surgeon is to have a brain the size of an elephant, and Brian hadn’t forgotten a thing.
+Unfortunately one of the pre-requisites for becoming an Oral Surgeon is to have a brain the size of an elephant, and Brian hadn’t forgotten a thing.

 And so it turned out my past had come back to haunt me.
 Not only had a drum-kit been conjured out of the ether, but we actually had our first gig booked for early August.